FAIMS/burial-mounds-web/README.md

 # Introduction
 This is a template that uses [*Jekyll*](https://jekyllrb.com/) and based off [feeling-responsive](https://github.com/Phlow/feeling-responsive-v2) theme by Phlow.
-To get the basic structure, please follow the steps in this README.
-It is assumed that the user have basic knowledge of *Jekyll* if not, please refer to https://jekyllrb.com/docs/home/ for more information.

 The purpose of this project is to generate a data-driven website from a CSV.
 For the purpose of this project, each row in the CSV will be considered a `record`, and a page for each record will be called a `record page` and that a [*post*](https://jekyllrb.com/docs/posts/) in Jekyll is in our case a `record page`.
 The columns in the csv will be referred to as a `attribute`.

+To get the basic structure, please follow the steps in this README.
+It is assumed that the user have basic knowledge of *Jekyll* if not, please refer to https://jekyllrb.com/docs/home/ for more information.

-# Overview
+# Getting started

-This section will give a brief overview of the process required to use this project to create a website.
+This section will briefly discuss the process required to use this project to create a website.

 1. Configuring the project such as the title of the project, the logo, navigation bar that appears at the top of the page.
 Refer to [configuration](#configuration) section for more information.
 2. Using the *record.html* located inside the *\_layouts* folder as a template, work through the file and change it according to your requirements.
 Refer to the [record page template](#record-page-template) section for more information.
 3. Auto generate record pages using the script provided.
 Refer to the [generating record pages](#generating-record-pages) section for more information.

 # Software prerequisites
 To run the python scripts provided in the *\_import* folder, the user will need to have `Python 3.5.2` installed.